 Unsprung weight has a huge effect on any vehicle's acceleration, braking, and cornering abilities.
 It's even said that at a drag strip, adding a single pound of unsprung weight to a car has the same effect as adding two or more pounds to the body.
 Check out the diagrams below to see why it makes such a big difference.

-In Fig. 2, you'll see the Camaro is sporting some bigger, heavier chrome wheels.
-If you drove the car, you'd notice it feels sluggish, since the engine is working harder to turn the 50-pound rims.
+In Fig. 2, you'll see the Camaro is sporting some bigger, heavier wheels.
+If you drove the car, you'd notice it feels sluggish, since the engine is working harder to turn the 50-pound wheels.
 This results in slower acceleration and reduced fuel economy.

 Just like the engine has to work harder to get the 50-pound wheels spinning, the brakes also struggle to bring them to a halt.
-Adding a heavy set of wheels to your car can increase stopping distance, and even wear out your brakes faster than light wheels.
+A heavy set of wheels can increase stopping distance, and even wear out your brakes faster than light wheels.

 Cornering & Ride